 Sorry it took so long for me to get this one out!
-Advanced Algorithms was just released, and I’m excited to let you all get your hands on it, even if you’re just auditing it for free!
-The more advanced material takes quite a bit longer to produce, I wanted to triple check to make sure I got everything correct and that I’ve presented it in a way that makes it easy to understand.
+Learn Advanced Algorithms was just released, and I’m excited to let you all get your hands on it, even if you’re just auditing it for free!
+The more advanced material takes quite a bit longer to produce, I wanted to triple-check to make sure I got everything correct and that I’ve presented it in a way that makes it easy to understand.

-While it’s not completely necessary to take my Big-O Data Structures and Big-O Algorithms courses first, I would recommend it, even if you’ve learned this stuff before.
+While it’s not completely necessary to take my Learn Data Structures and Learn Algorithms courses first, I would recommend it, even if you’ve learned this stuff before.
 It doesn’t cost any extra, and the refresher will really help.
 I won’t rehash all the Big-O complexity stuff here, because I’m assuming you’re already familiar with it.
 In this course, we focus on implementing some of the more advanced algorithms that you would learn in a CS undergraduate degree and learn how you can recognize when algorithms of this sort will help you in your future career.

 There are four modules.

 🔗 Module 1 - Graph Theory

 In this module, we have a brief refresher on graph data structures, and implement some basic traversal algorithms like breadth and depth-first search.
 We also cover different types of graphs, like complete and directed graphs, and how they can be represented in code.

 🔗 Module 2 - Advanced Searches

 In this module, we really round out our experience with graphs.
 We learn about greedy algorithms, and how they can help us write faster code.
 We also implement a priority queue so that we can use it as we do a deep dive on Dijkstra’s algorithm.
-Finally, we finished the module by writing an A* search that can find it’s way quickly through a muddy map - similar to what you’d need to write as a game developer.
+Finally, we finished the module by writing an A* search that can find its way quickly through a muddy map - similar to what you’d need to write as a game developer.

 🔗 Module 3 - Dynamic Programming

-In this module we shift gears, and learn about how memoization and tabulation techniques can be used to optimize various algorithms by trading memory for speed.
-We re-write the classic fibonacci function using dynamic programming, as well as the super useful edit-distance algorithm.
+In this module, we shift gears, and learn about how memoization and tabulation techniques can be used to optimize various algorithms by trading memory for speed.
+We re-write the classic Fibonacci function using dynamic programming, as well as the super useful edit-distance algorithm.
 Edit distance is used in the real world to calculate the similarity in spellings between words, just like how spell-checkers work.

 🔗 Module 4 - Linear Programming

 In the final module, we shift course yet again to focus more on the mathematical side of things.
 Linear programming is a technique used to solve linear systems of equations, specifically optimization problems.
-We build from scratch a Simplex solver in Python and use it to calculate the exact number of cookies and cakes a baker should produce in order to maximize the profit in her shop.
+We build from scratch a Simplex solver in Python and use it to calculate the exact number of cookies and cakes a baker should produce to maximize the profit in her shop.